Episode Title: No Trumpets, No Drums

 But wait a minute, I’m getting off topic.
 Okay, so Cathy’s getting ready to give him a haircut, they’re exchanging some cute and flirty dialogue with eachother, and then the second that Cathy sorta hops onto his lap and they start kissing, in walks Olivia to speak with Gary about something, catching them right in the middle of their kiss.
 Cathy and Gary don’t see Olivia, however, and she’s able to make a quiet exit without them being any the wiser, but she’s obviously very upset, and again, I understand her.
 Think of how sad and mixed up Olivia’s life is at this point.
 She’s about thirteen years old (at least that’s how old Tonya would be in real life at this point; I’m assuming Olivia is meant to be the same age as her portrayer), and has already experienced losing one father figure in her life, her actual biological Transmorpher father that we haven’t seen since early season three (and won’t ever be seeing again, as I believe by this point he had officially Transmorphed over to Dallas to play Mark Graison’s doctor and give him health advice about his moustache).
 After that, she has had the very strange and whiplash-inducing experience of moving from a fairly middle class suburban cul-de-sac to first The Beach House and now Westfork.
 For two years, she has been living a rather rich life and enjoying all the benefits of having a man with a shit-ton of money serving as her father figure.
 Now, of course, she fears that she will be losing him, as well, and seeing him kissing Cathy like it’s no big deal must be a rather horrifying thing to witness.

 The whole kissing thing provides the impetus for Olivia to move off of Westfork, but not before she screams and yells at Cathy for taking Gary away from her mom.
 She says how she hates Cathy and then she goes running out of the room, and while I could understand how a viewer might call Olivia a brat at this point, I don’t personally believe it.
 I’m with her and I feel for her and her turbulent life.
-If Gary was my surrogate father, I wouldn’t want to losing him, either.
+If Gary was my surrogate father, I wouldn’t want to be losing him, either.
 At the same time, the writing is just so damn good that I also feel sorry for Cathy in this scene.
 She’s just as mixed up as Olivia, really, but just in a different way.
 In fact, that leads me rather smoothly into our next big event for the episode, which is the continuing abuse of Cathy by Ray.
 Oh man, is Ray ever wicked, though I confess I’m ready for him to go away at this point.
 I’m gonna be super shallow for a minute and say that I just find this actor extremely ugly and unpleasant to look at (those freckles are just gross and he looks, like, half-ginger or something and it’s just icky), but I also think the character is maybe not one of KL’s most developed.
 He’s evil and he’s nasty and he’s pretty stock, just here to cause trouble and be mean to Cathy.
 Early on, when Cathy tells him how she doesn’t want to continue with this plan of trying to get money out of Gary (I’m still not entirely sure what Ray’s exact plan actually is, by the way, but why fret?), he gets real mad and slaps her and tells her to remember that she’s nothing but a whore and that she’s here to do a job and that’s it.
 Then he throws her violently down on the bed and Cathy starts to cry and I did not enjoy watching it; Lisa looks so sweet and kind and has such pretty eyes and I don’t like seeing her treated badly by a man (which should make me nervous for the impending arrival of one Alec Baldwin to the cul-de-sac….).

 One thing I will say: I guess it’s maybe kinda sorta ridiculous that both Ciji and Cathy are abused by evil, manipulative boyfriends.
 Perhaps this is stretching credibility a bit that not only is Cathy Ciji’s exact twin, but also an equally great singer and also suffering from a nasty boyfriend/husband.
 On the other hand, there’s a lot of nasty men in the universe who like to hurt a lady, so perhaps it’s not that far-fetched.
 And just to show my miraculous ability to spin a KL criticism into more KL praise, I also think it’s a credit to the writing that I didn’t really even think about this until sitting down to write this.
 Upon first viewing and even upon this viewing, I am just captivated by the story and everything is able to unfold in this way that feels so bizarrely realistic when perhaps it should be coming off as completely absurd.